fantofan/Fanto-s-Final-Project/README.md

 # Research Question: Why Affordable Housing is not "Affordable" at all?
 ## Abstract
-Ensuring that affordable housing meets its intended purpose is essential to alleviating the New York City’s housing crisis.
-Yer with numerous policies and incentives aiming at increasing affordable housing, a significant portion of the population do not have access to homeownership.
-Programs like 421a and 485x are designed to stimulate affordable housing development in New York City, yet affordability issue remains.
-This project explores the disconnect between the concept of affordable housing and its practical outcomes focusing on the potential mismatch in perceptions between the public, the authority and the media.
-Specifically, why does affordable housing fail to be truly “affordable” for many intended beneficiaries?
-Understanding the reasons behind will provide actionable insights for housing policy improvement.
+Affordable housing is a key instrument in addressing New York City's housing crisis.
+Despite numerous policies and incentives, such as programs 421a and 485x, a large portion of NYC residents are still unable to achieve homeownership or secure affordable rentals.
+This project explores:
+* The perception gap between the public, authorities, and media regarding affordable housing.
+* The structural flaws in policies that fail to address the economic realities of the city's population.

+Understanding these issues will provide actionable insights for improving housing policies and ensuring affordable housing achieves its intended purpose.

 > [!NOTE]
 > Read the full project [here](https://github.com/fantofan/Fanto-s-Final-Project/blob/main/Final_Project_Code.ipynb).